 The accepted values for type and the corresponding properties are summarized in Table 3.6.
-See the section "Mutation Operators" on page 65 for a full description of the available operators.
+See the section "Mutation Operators" on page 62 for a full description of the available operators.

-' '' •

-type encodings properties

-'delta' real, integer 'delta'

-'nchange'

-'invert' sequence

-'null' all encodings

-'swap' sequence 'nswap'

-'uniform' real, integer, Boolean 'nchange'
+encodings properties type 'delta' real, integer 'delta' 'nchange' 'invert' sequence 'null' all encodings 'swap' 'nswap' sequence 'uniform' real, integer, Boolean 'nchange' 'pchange'

-'pchange'